kamwaro/reactNOtes/react.md

         Warning:
             - Since JSX is closer to Javscript than to HTML, ReactDOM uses camelCase property naming convention instead of HTML attribute names.
-            - For example, class becomes className in JSX, and tabIndex becomes tabIndex.
+            - For example, class becomes className in JSX, and tabindex becomes tabIndex.

 #### Specifying Children with JSX